 - Movement disorders

-In addition to the core rotations, our program supports professional development by offering distinct training pathways that allow residents to tailor the residency experience to meet their individual career goals.
-Whether residents want to subspecialize, serve patients in a primary care setting, practice as a hospitalist, or shine as a clinician researcher, our program prepares residents to reach those milestones.
-Available electives (generally eight to 10 weeks per year) can be performed in an expansive array of specialties at the core clinical sites or at any of several clinical sites across the network or in the community.
+In addition to our core rotations, you will be given elective time which you will use to tailor your residency experience to meet your individual career goals.
+Whether you want to subspecialize, serve patients in a primary care setting, practice as a hospitalist, or shine as a clinician researcher, our program will prepare you to reach your milestones.
+Each year of your training, you are given 8-10 weeks of dedicated elective time which you can fill with rotations from an expansive array of specialties at the core clinical sites or at any of several clinical sites across our network or in the community.